someoneigna/CoD4X18_client/README.txt

 #3 Rename the file "miles32.dll" into "mss32.dll"
 #4 Restore your backed up profiles folder.
 #5 It is done.
 Now Run your CoD4 to restore your previous 1.7 patch!
+[The uninstalltion process will partially uninstall the CoD4X 1.8 Client from your cod4 game]

 |HOW TO SHOW EXTERNAL CONSOLE|
-Start CoD4 with the following commandline: iw3mp.exe +sysconsole
+Start CoD4 with the following commandline: iw3mp.exe +sysconsole +exec client.cfg

+Always try to add the commands stated in client.cfg to your profiles config file to not execute the client.cfg everytime while running cod4.
 Please report new bugs.
 Report crashes (On which server and how it has happend) Also report changed things which are quite obvious to a usual player.
 To report simply create an issue here on github or contact us in uG!
 Clan 24/7 BD TeamSpeak Server!!!